welele08/docs/content/en/docs/Concepts/specfile.md

 Luet [packages](/docs/docs/concepts/packages/) are defined by specfiles.
 Specfiles define the runtime and builtime requirements of a package.
 There is an hard distinction between runtime and buildtime.
 A spec is composed at least by the runtime (`definition.yaml`) and the buildtime specification (`build.yaml`).

-A directory containing a `build.yaml` and a `definition.yaml` forms a specfile <!--it sounds a little bit weird that a directory (or folder) a spec"file""-->.
-A Luet tree is merely a composition of specfile(s).
+Luet identifies the package definition by looking at directories that contains a `build.yaml` and a `definition.yaml` files.
+A Luet tree is merely a composition of directories that follows this convention.
 There is no constriction on either folder naming or hierarchy.

 *Example of a [tree folder hierarchy](https://github.com/Luet-lab/luet-embedded/tree/master/distro)*
 ```bash